Children & Families (CALIPER)jorge2022-05-26T14:29:49+00:00

 Complete a consent form and health questionnaire

 You (and your parent or guardian if you are under 16 years of age) will complete a brief health questionnaire and informed consent form.
 A member of the CALIPER team will discuss the program with you and answer any questions you may have.Copies of these forms can be viewed at the links below.

 CALIPER aims to improve the diagnosis and treatment of children across Canada.
 We are trying to determine what is normal and healthy when a child is screened for a disease.
 Our findings are used by doctors in order to compare healthy and normal blood levels to those of their sick patients.

-In a case where we find something of concern or abnormal with your child’s blood, we’ll contact your family physician.
-They’ll be able to share that information with you and choose the appropriate action from there.
+In a case where we find something of concern or abnormal with your child’s blood, your family physician will be contacted.
+They are able to share that information with you and choose the appropriate action to take.

-This can vary with each child.
+This varies with each child.
 Some say it feels like a mosquito bite and others say it feels like a pinch.
 We use a needle called the butterfly needle, which is used on babies when treated at hospitals.
 It is the smallest type of needle and pain is minimal.

 So far, we have tested hundreds of markers within the blood.
 This includes hormones, vitamins, minerals, proteins, amino acids, etc. These levels ultimately look at serum chemistry, enzymes, proteins, and lipid analytes.

-This is an ongoing project that is growing throughout Canada.
-Since we’re trying to obtain a true representative of the Canadian youth population, continuing to build on our database will only increase the accuracy of our results.
+This is an ongoing project that is expanding throughout Canada.
+We are trying to obtain information that is representative of the Canadian youth population.
+Having as many children as possible participate will increase the accuracy of our results.